 Study-related documents that are needed to a Tier 4 visa include proof of acceptance to a UK university.
 When you gain admission, the university provides official documentation, which signifies that you have been accepted.

 This is then used in the visa application process to corroborate your place at the beginning of the semester.
 The usual acceptance letter contains an acknowledgment of your admission, the name and details of the specific university, and other aspects like the course duration and relevant costs are also outlined on paper.

 Furthermore, other generic but equally important documentation are academic transcripts.
 Your admission is dependent on your previous results, which means your old records are material to your application.

-In addition, the vast majority of universities state that UK student visa requirements also include an English language proficiency test to be undertaken by the candidate.
+Also, the vast majority of universities state that UK student visa requirements also include an English language proficiency test to be undertaken by the candidate.
 This is usually the IELTS (International English Language Testing System).

-Moreover, if you are to reside in UK for a number of years, then you need to provide cogent evidence that you have the financial means to do so.
+Moreover, if you are to reside in the UK for a number of years, then you need to provide cogent evidence that you have the financial means to do so.
 This means submitting bank statements that clearly show that you have the mandatory funds to live in the UK.
 Costs vary from one city to another, which is why applicants must be careful.

 For instance, students generally have additional expenses if they reside in the capital city of London.
-On the other hand, smaller and more intimate cities tend to be relatively cost effective.
+On the other hand, smaller and more intimate cities tend to be relatively cost-effective.
 Details of your financial sponsor’s occupation and income will suffice.
 Lastly, plans for accommodation and travel plans like your date of arrival are also needed.